apache/sirona/src/site/markdown/reporting.md

 Note: in a servlet 3.0 container you can just configure it through init parameters:

-* `org.apache.commons.monitoring.reporting.activated`: boolean activating/deactivating the reporting GUI
+* `org.apache.sirona.reporting.activated`: boolean activating/deactivating the reporting GUI
-* `org.apache.commons.monitoring.reporting.mapping`: the url mapping of the GUI
+* `org.apache.sirona.reporting.mapping`: the url mapping of the GUI

 ## Usage